 Valuation Burden

-With each of these types of policies there are many differences, but the most significant one is where the primary burden of valuation lies.
-We refer to this as the valuation burden, and for car enthusiasts it the primary thing to consider about each of these policies types.
+While there are many differences between the different types of policy valuation, we feel the most significant is one is who has the primary burden of proving the value at the time of a loss.
+We refer to this as the valuation burden, and for car enthusiasts we feel it’s one of the most important things to consider about each of these settlement types.

 Another interesting situation is when you have a not at fault accident.
 In that situation the burden of valuation may actually vary.
-If you have, for example, stated value or agreed value insurance, and a loss occurs where you are not at fault, the at fault party’s insurance may only have the burden of valuation up to ACV.
-In that instance, it’s your insurance company that may make up the difference, and then delta between those values and the burden either shifts to you or to your insurance company.
+If you have, for example agreed value insurance, and a loss occurs where you are not at fault, the at fault party’s insurance may only have the burden of valuation up to ACV.
+In that instance, it’s your insurance company that may make up the difference.
+So in that situation the delta between what the at fault company is willing to pay and expected value either shifts to you or to your insurance company.
 This is one of the many reasons, even if you are not at fault, you should engage your own insurance company in any claims.

-For each type policy, we’ll discuss where the valuation burdens fall.
-Of course, if you want to know what to do when you and your insurance disagree on value, or where the valuation comes from, we’ve got two blog posts about that.
+Of course, if you want to know what to do when you and your insurance disagree on value, or how your insurance company determines the value of your car. we’ve got two blog posts about that.

 Actual Cash Value